Joe Biden Spends Time With George Floyd’s Family Ahead Of Houston Memorial Service

 In addition, KHOU indicated that Governor Greg Abbott attended Monday’s Houston memorial service, as did Congresswoman Shelia Jackson Lee.

-The doors to the church opened early due to the number of mourners hoping to pay their respects, and the line of those waiting wound around the church, into a nearby empty lot, and into a parking lot.
+The doors to the church opened early due to the number of mourners hoping to pay their respects, and the line of those waiting wound around the church into a nearby empty lot and into a parking lot.
 Face masks and social distancing were strongly encouraged, and a number of shuttle buses were being used to help transport mourners from parking areas to the church.